Black Hawk County Board of Supervisors – October 24, 2017

 NAYS: None.
 Resolution adopted.

 RECEIVE PROJECT UPDATES FROM DEPARTMENT HEADS/ELECTED OFFICIALS.
-County Engineer Cathy Nicholas said ditch cleaning will be finished in another week after three locations are addressed where crops are yet to be fully harvested.
-She said that plows and wings are attached now to all trucks, and motor graders will be equipped starting November 1, so she is ready for winter weather.
-Magsamen said that he heard a news story that while plowing snow, white and blue lighting is most effective in preventing accidents.
-Nicholas said she would look into it.
+County Engineer Cathy Nicholas said grader crews are out, and it may be their last chance to fill in potholes before the ground freezes.
+She met with the Janesville City Council about the road where the city and the county share jurisdiction (see minutes of May 30, 2017), and she is working on an agreement with them as instructed by the Board.

-Moved by White, seconded by Laylin that the MINUTES of the Board Meeting held October 10, 2017 and October 17, 2017 be and are hereby approved as submitted.
+Moved by Laylin, seconded by Schwartz that the MINUTES of the Board Meeting held October 24, 2017 be and are hereby approved as submitted.
 Motion carried.

 CONSENT AGENDA